3b1b/manim/README.md

 ## Usage

-To run your first example Scene, you can run the following commands:
+To run your first example Scenes, you can run the following commands:

 ### For users: